bac3917/bac3917.github.io/_posts/2022-09-22-ed_data_example.md

 The `tidycensus` package enables you to grab ACS or Decennial Census data and download it directly to R. In this example, I grabbed tract-level population data, and the number of individuals under 18 years of age in poverty, and then calculated a percentage.
+Note that you can easily specify a very large dataset, so making your search query limited.
 You can see the distribution of the percentages in the histogram below.

 More info on the tidycensus package
 <a href="https://walker-data.com/tidycensus/articles/basic-usage.html">is